jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ## V. Results

+### Neural Network

 For the first iteration of our Neural Net using binary cross entropy, the classification report was as follows.

 ![image](https://user-images.githubusercontent.com/91860903/204436550-97c5997a-95e7-4f2d-b432-21069428f487.png)

-Our second version of the Neural Net was trained for 200 epochs with a batch size of 5 and with a validation set of 10%.
-This model is more accurate because it handles the categorical data better.
-To change the output from 3 columns back to one column, we chose to take the column with the highest value at each row.
-We do this because the model outputs in each row is how strong the model think the input is of the class represented by the column.
-The image below shows the classification report of our model, and as we can see, the accuracy is 73%.

-The accuracy of the model is also similar to the accuracy with the training data, as shown in the image below.
+The second Neural Net had an accuracy of 73%, shown in the classification report below.
+The accuracy of the model is also similar to the accuracy with the training data.

 ![image](https://user-images.githubusercontent.com/91860903/204436637-ad362fea-06a8-4466-9180-89c94d88afac.png)